-I love visiting France, and although I travel there regularly, to visit family in the Alsace or to ski in the Alps, I have to admit I had seen very little of the rest of the country.
+I love visiting France, and although I travel there regularly to visit family in the Alsace or to ski in the Alps, I have to admit I had seen very little of the rest of the country.
 However, I have recently visited visit two new areas; Provence and Burgundy.
-I knew of the famous Burgundy wines, but really knew nothing else of the region as a holiday destination, so I was excited to explore this lesser-known area of France and enjoy 3 days in Burgundy.
+I knew of the famous Burgundy wines, but really knew nothing else about the region as a holiday destination, so I was excited to explore this lesser-known area of France and enjoy 3 days in Burgundy.

 If you’re into history, then Burgundy is a great area to visit.
 It was once wealthier than the whole of France, and Dijon was home to the Dukes of Burgundy, who built beautiful palaces and castles across the city and region.
-In fact, there are more chateaus in Burgundy than any other region in France!
+In fact, there are more chateaus in Burgundy than in any other region in France!

 Disclosure: This article contains affiliate links.
 This means that if you click a link and purchase something I’ve recommended I’ll earn a small commission.
 This does not affect the price you pay but helps me to run this site.
 You can read my full affiliate disclosure here.

 Burgundy is made up of four ‘departments’: Côte-d’Or, Saône-et-Loire, Yonne and Nièvre, with the Morvan Regional Park in the centre.
 If you have 3 days in Burgundy, then I recommend staying in Côte-d’Or for at least part of the trip, as this department contains both Dijon and Beaune.
 Depending on how much you like changing accommodation, you can base yourself in one location and take day trips to the other towns and villages, or you can travel around the region staying in different areas (or do a bit of both!).
 This 3 day Burgundy itinerary stays in a different location each night, to maximise your time in the region, with an optional 4th night if you have time.

 How to Get to Burgundy